cvipenta/xampp/readme.md

 2. [Download the project](https://github.com/cvipenta/xampp/archive/refs/heads/master.zip) or clone `git clone https://github.com/cvipenta/xampp.git .` it on your local machine.

+3. Unzip the archive downloaded, rename and move the folder as you wish.

-3. Open terminal and change directory to the current folder eg: `cd C:\...\code-xampp`
+4. Open terminal and navigate from terminal to your newly created folder eg: `cd C:\ ... \code-xampp`

 ````
    |-- docker